JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 as this test's setup, not a requirement for normal switching.
 It does not yet validate recovery of older saved state, interrupted handoffs, or NFC reset while Watch owns an active connection.
 Those device checks remain outstanding.

+### Device checkpoint: recovery checks pass; timing remains unmeasured

+The user reports that all requested checks passed except interrupted transfer, which completed too quickly to interrupt manually.
+This covers the requested phone/Watch restarts, signal-loss recovery and double-tap fallback, and ordinary NFC reclaim (including delayed Watch notification and cancelled scan behavior).
+No per-step timings were provided.
+Interrupted transfer is **untested**, not failed.

+The user also perceives slower Watch connections than the working prototype.
+Code comparison identifies a plausible startup difference: the prototype retains its collector/CBCentralManager across handoffs and local reset, whereas the integrated coordinator releases it on return and replaces it on double-tap.
+Normal integrated signal-loss reconnects retain the existing collector.
+Both implementations reuse a known peripheral, scan for FDE3 otherwise, retry without intentional backoff, and time out scan-discovered connect attempts after five seconds.
+Both wait for local phone release before Watch activation.

+The integrated startup also has overlapping connect entry points: explicit startup, the shared powered-on callback's known-peripheral retrieval, and the Watch delegate's powered-on connect.
+This differs from the prototype's guarded start.
+No captured timings establish that either difference causes the reported delay.
+Separate transfer time, time to didConnect/green antenna, and time to first fresh reading before changing connection behavior.
+Keep the Watch visibly active and other sensor connections stopped for comparisons.
+No runtime changes were made for this performance observation.